Getting Started on Whatnot: Live Selling for Resellers

 The Psychology of Live

 Sellers consistently report earning 2-3x more per item on Whatnot compared to static marketplaces, driven by impulse bidding and the auction dynamic.
-The entertainment value keeps people watching, and watching leads to buying.
+The entertainment keeps people watching, and watching leads to buying.

 Getting Approved as a Seller